tophatmonocle/lti_tool_consumer_example_flask/README.md

-# ims-lti-py
+# lti_tool_consumer_example_flask

-Python port of the useful [ims-lti](https://github.com/instructure/ims-lti) Ruby library.
-Makes integrating with LTI pretty easy.
+This is a basic and simple LTI Tool COnsumer that uses the [ims-lti-py](https://github.com/tophatmonocle/ims-lti-py) library.

 ## Installation